apostrophecms/docs/docs/reference/module-api/module-overview.md

 See [Naming routes](#naming-routes) for more on function names and their route URLs.

 ::: tip
-We recommend using `apiRoutes` or `restApiRoutes` whenever possible before using `routes`.
-They are designed to be easier to use and handle the potential pitfalls of Express routes.
-There are situation when writing Express routes may be necessary, such as when you need to use `res.redirect` or pipe a stream.
+We recommend using `apiRoutes` or `restApiRoutes` whenever possible before using `routes` as they handle the potential pitfalls of Express routes.
+There are situations where writing Express routes may be necessary, such as when you need to use `res.redirect` or pipe a stream.
 :::

 ```javascript